mosaic image of nature and people

 Idaho CREWS website

-Idaho's new $24 million NSF EPSCoR RII project, I-CREWS, aims to address the impact of climate, population, and technological change on energy-water (E-W) systems.
+Idaho's new $24 million NSF EPSCoR RII project, I-CREWS, aims to address the consequences of meteorological, population, and technological change on energy-water (E-W) systems.

 The project will advance research, education, workforce development initiatives, and partnership capacity in Idaho in two strategic directions.
 First, it will leverage existing academic research strengths in various sciences to build linkages.
 Second, it will expand Idaho's research capacity in computational modeling, machine learning, and artificial intelligence.